Lurasidone

 • Hyperglycemia (especially after several weeks of treatment)

-• Central nervous system depression (risk increased with concurrent alcohol or sedative use)
+• Central nervous system depression (risk heightened when combined with alcohol or sedatives)

 Warnings and Precautions

-Contraindications: Patients allergic to Lurasidone or with severe cardiac arrhythmias (such as long QT syndrome) should not use this medication.
-Prior to use, inform your healthcare provider of any cardiovascular disease history and drug allergies.
+Contraindications: Patients allergic to Lurasidone or with severe cardiac arrhythmias such as long QT syndrome should not use this medication.
+Prior to use, patients should inform their healthcare provider of any cardiovascular disease history or drug allergies.

-Pregnant women or those planning pregnancy should evaluate the risk-benefit ratio, as it may affect fetal development.
-It is not recommended during breastfeeding, as the drug can be secreted into breast milk.
+Pregnant women or those planning pregnancy should weigh the risks and benefits, as the drug may affect fetal development.
+It is not recommended during breastfeeding due to potential secretion into breast milk.

 Drug Interactions